asheeshr/Microsmooth/README.md

 Use the standard process for Arduino libraries.
 The following steps are involved:

-- Create a libraries folder in your Sketchbook
+- Create a folder `libraries` in your Sketchbook
-- Git clone, or download and extract, the library in that folder.
-So, your sketchbook should have the following structure -> /libraries/microsmooth/microsmooth.[cpp|h] and additional files.
+- Git clone, or download and extract, this library in that folder.
+So, your sketchbook should have the following structure -> `/libraries/microsmooth/microsmooth.[cpp|h]` and additional files.
-- In your sketch, add #include <microsmooth.h> and compile.
+- In your sketch, add `#include <microsmooth.h>` and compile.

 ##Usage